LLNL/ROSE-LCOM-Tools/README.md

 We elected to use the same eligible local program units chosen by [GNATmetric](https://www.adacore.com/static-analysis/gnatmetric) as our class types: packages, functions/procedures/subprograms, and protected objects.
 GNATmetric also evaluates tasks.
 In this situation, entries are methods.
-However, these is no clear way for an entry to reference an attribute, so LCOM is not meaningful here.
+However, there is no clear way for an entry to reference an attribute, so LCOM is not meaningful here.

 ### Correctness, assumptions, and limitations